CedricVO/CedricVO/README.md

 </p>

 I am an enthousiastic developer with lots of ambition.
 Currently most in love with .NET and C#.
-- 🕗 Current working on a fullstack .NET project for Inetum-Realdolmen
 - 🌐 Technology is my hobby/life/work
 - 🎓 Class of 2021
 - 🌞 Morning person